 How can I let MSC Cruises know about my special needs?

 What medical service is available on board?

 Are there special menus for coeliac passengers or for those with food allergies/intolerances?

-Pre-packed Kosher meals and high-quality Halal products (beef, lamb and poultry) are available if requested at least two months before departure.
+Halal products (beef, lamb and poultry) may be available on board following former request of the guest at least two months before departure.

 Do on board staff receive special training in providing assistance to passengers with disabilities or reduced mobility?